Urviskumar/Advancing-Autonomous-Driving-Perception/README.md

 ## Basic Overview

  <p align="justify">This project demonstrated the effective use of computer
- vision techniques, control algorithms, and the YOLOv5 model in developing an autonomous navigation system.
+ vision techniques, and control algorithms in developing an autonomous navigation system.
 Despite the challenges faced, the project was successful in achieving its objectives and contributed to the field of autonomous